-So, if you publish a newsletter, you can deduct the cost of MailChimp.
+So, if you publish a newsletter, you can deduct the cost of your email marketing solution.
 If you schedule social media posts, you can deduct the cost of Hootsuite.
 Or, if you’re optimizing your site for search engines, you can deduct the cost of SEO tools such as SEMRush.

 If you take classes to upgrade your skills in a way that is relevant to your business, you can deduct their cost.